aniruddhballal/VenPay/README.md

 DONE 88. unify the tab styling for payment and product requests pages - same import same styles.ts

-89. sort the requests by earliest deadline first, or by companies/vendors - give user the option of filtering. please work on 87 - compactification, rearrangement, expansion, etc now.
+89. sort the requests by earliest deadline first, or by companies/vendors - give user the option of filtering. please work on 87 - compactification, rearrangement, expansion, etc now - PLEASE DO THIS DONE, SORTED.
 90. small task: the order of appearance - accepted, pending, declined - is not the same for vendor - user - check if there should be different preferred orders for each or unify both?

+91. create a new type of readme.md file - sort the priorities of the tasks, list the tasks currently being worked on, the tasks completed, and the ones that are pending need to have priorities.

+92. an option to view the paid/cleared payment requests separately - tab interface again? inside of the accepted?
+OH OR MAYEB FILTER YES YES FILTER.